 Natur-Park Schöneberger Südgelände

 The snappily-titled Natur-Park Schöneberger Südgelände is a not-so-well-known 18-hectare urban park at the southern end of Schöneberg.
-The park has blossomed from the ruins of an old railway hub that was built in the 1890s, and which for 70 years operated as one of the city’s busiest (including during WWII).
+The park has blossomed from the ruins of an old railway hub that was built in the 1890s, and which for seventy years operated as one of the city’s busiest (including during World War Two).

-Today the park is a beguiling mix of industrial ruins (including a well-maintained old steam train), modern art (a series of modern sculptures and a spray park) and the fauna and flora – birch, lime, fruit and oak trees, 30 species of breeding birds, 350 plant species and lots of bees, crickets and grasshoppers – that now call the park home and keep the joggers and strollers company.
+Today the park is an idiosyncratic mix of industrial ruins (including a well-maintained old steam train), a series of modern sculptures and a spray park, and lots of lovely fauna and flora—birch, lime, fruit and oak trees, 30 species of breeding birds, 350 plant species and lots of bees, crickets and grasshoppers that now call the park home and keep the joggers and strollers company.

+Natur-Park Schöneberger Südgelände